PowerISO can create bootable USB drive for Linux. You can then

 providing incorrect BIOS settings!

-Step 3: Booting and setup or run Linux from USB drive
+Step 3: Boot and setup or run Linux from USB drive

 Assuming that you properly configured your BIOS and your USB